Report a problem

 Palma City Hall to fine motorhome owners in Ciutat Jardí

-The municipality of Palma (Mallorca) has announced it will fine motorhome owners who park in the Ciutat Jardí area.
-Official spokesperson Mercedes Celeste stressed that the Balearic Islands "do not want motorhome tourism" and that parking for such vehicles is prohibited in the city.
+The municipality of Palma (Balearic Islands) has announced it will fine motorhome owners who park in the Ciutat Jardí area.
+Official spokesperson Mercedes Celeste emphasized that the Balearic Islands "do not want motorhome tourism" and that parking for such vehicles is prohibited in the city.

 Story sources